 The above sites are your premium links that will contribute to your EAT (expertise, authority and trust).
 These sites should form the core of your link-building strategy.

-- Social Media Links: Links on social networks such as Facebook, Twitter etc are all nofollowed by default and don’t pass any PageRank.
+- Social Media Links: Links on social such as Facebook, Twitter etc do not pass PageRank.

 FURTHER READING OR VIDEOS ON HOW TO GET BACKLINKS?